I am honestly a little torn right now.

 Some of it was apparently spot on while others were ridiculously off the mark.

-One one music tour I did traveling around at least half a dozen Churchs, at every single one, someone approached me afterwards telling me that God had told them I would be back to be their youth pastor.
+One one music tour I did traveling around at least half a dozen Churches, at every single one, someone approached me afterwards telling me that God had told them I would be back to be their youth pastor.

 Did it confuse me or cause me to have a crisis of faith?
 No.